sqlitebrowser/dbhub.io/README.md

 You can try out our beta testing server at [https://db4s-beta.dbhub.io](https://db4s-beta.dbhub.io/justinclift/DB4S%20download%20stats.sqlite), or run it locally for your own users.

 **Note** - Don't store important data on the beta server.
-It gets wiped now and again, when we're experimenting with things.
+We're still changing things around on it quite often, and haven't yet put time into setting up backups (etc).

-When the core code is more fully featured (August 2017 target), we'll start putting "production" servers online for people to store their data.
+When the core code is more fully featured (end of August 2017 target), we'll start putting "production" servers online for people to store their data.

 ### Screenshot